Every clip leaves a receipt. Every likeness claim is signed.

 Deepfake refusal at the operator

-If the likeness policy says deny, the operator refuses to sign.
-A clip that never gets signed never settles.
-The substrate enforces the policy structurally.
+If the likeness policy says no, the operator won't sign.
+A clip that never gets signed never gets paid for.
+That's how the system enforces the rule.

 Ad-platform compliance